hyenalouise/nyc-mobility-pipeline/docs/naming_conventions.md

 - Use `_flag` for Boolean indicators.
 - Preserve source column names in Bronze where practical.
 - Document every rename, type change, derived field, semantic change, and dropped field.

+## Common Naming and Operational Pitfalls

+- Catalog and schema names require backticks because they contain hyphens and schema names begin with digits.
+- Development jobs use a `[dev]` prefix.
+- Development schedules are paused by design under D27.
+- A source-gate run executed without the `code_revision` parameter records `UNSET`.
+- Integration mappings are stored in the `04-integration` schema.
+Older documentation may show Integration outputs under Gold.
+- The numeric prefix of a task key (for example `05_`, `10_`, `90_`) determines execution order within a stage.

 ## File and batch naming